How to transition from SMTP to Office365 sync

-If you currently have a SMTP setup to forward your Office 365 (O365) emails into Front, you now have the option of switching to two-way sync.
-Going forward, you can also add new Office 365 inboxes to Front with two-way sync.
+If you are switching from an SMTP email provider to Office365, you will now have the option of utilizing two-way sync between Office365 and Front.
+Going forward, you can also add new Office365 inboxes to Front with two-way sync.

-That means in addition to sending incoming emails from Outlook to Front, your outbound emails will be synced from Front to Outlook.
-Open or archived conversation status will also be synced both ways — so when you archive a conversation in Front, it's also archived in Outlook.
+The two-way sync means that both inbound and outbound emails will be synced between Front and Office365.
+If you send in Front, you'll see it in Office365; if you send in Office365, you'll see it in Front.
+Open or archived conversation status will also be synced both ways — so when you archive a conversation in Front, it's also archived in Office365, granted that your settings have not changed the sync, explained here.

 Want more details about what exactly syncs?
 Learn more here.